Edinburgh Tram Inquiry: Terms of Reference

-The inquiry team is based in Edinburgh's Waverley Gate building, the capital's former General Post Office.
+The inquiry team was based in Edinburgh's Waverley Gate building, the capital's former General Post Office.

 Core participants

-At the first preliminary hearing on 6 October 2015, Lord Hardie revealed that the parties who had applied for and been granted core participant status were: Bilfinger Construction UK, Carillion Utility Services, Edinburgh City Council, DLA Piper Scotland, Parsons Brinckerhoff, Scottish Ministers and Siemens.
+At the first preliminary hearing on 6 October 2015, Lord Hardie revealed that the parties who had applied for and been granted core participant status were: Bilfinger Construction UK, Carillion Utility Services, City of Edinburgh Council, DLA Piper Scotland, Parsons Brinckerhoff, Scottish Ministers and Siemens.

 The city council had decided not to revive its former arms-length transport firm Transport Initiatives Edinburgh (Tie), therefore the former company could not be designated a core participant.

 Evidence

 It was initially estimated that the inquiry might examine more than two million digital files and 200 boxes of documents as evidence.

 The hearings made use of large screens, to display documents as they were referred to during the proceedings.

 Three expert witnesses gave evidence: Stuart Fair, CIPFA; Bent Flyvbjerg, Professor of Major Programme Management at University of Oxford's Saïd Business School; and David Rumney, consultant in light rail/tramway engineering.